All Episodes

 Yeah.

-Went To Richardson.
+Went to Richardson.

 How'd you react to it, Governor?

-They feel that they're a dynasty, they're clinging to the throne.
+They feel that they're a dynasty.

-So uh it's typical of the negativity that the Clintons right now are using against Senator Obama, and I think it's wrong.
+So it's typical of the negativity that the Clintons right now are using against Senator Obama.

-It's gonna divide up the party.
+It's going to divide up the party.

 I don't know how to address that kind of idiocy, but let me try.